tsipoy/WKP8/readme.md

 - filter the list by searching for a song title
 - filter the list by searching for a song title

+### Other comments
+When I coded last saturday, add button and delete button were working but it doesn't work now.
+I don't know where is the problems.